Mampacuk/CS121-Data-Structures-Homework/README.md

 *	At the root, folders "HW??" represent the respective homework assignments.
 *	In each of them, find respective exercise by the "ex??" folder.
 ### Testing and Compilation
-*	PLEASE use `Makefile` for compilation.
+*	PLEASE use the Makefile for compilation.
 There are two rules you may be interested in, along with other tools:
 	* Running `make`, which will invoke the `all` rule, compiles the program to be turned in.
 	* Running `make test`, which will invoke the `test` rule, if present, compiles a tester for the problem to help you evaluate this work.
 	* Running `tester.sh` to feed to the program some arguments.